tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 * Explain how the Ethereum Virtual Machine (EVM) is an isolated environment, and how Solidity code can only access on-chain data.

-* Recognize that a smart contract is a program that runs on the EVM (Ethereum Virtual Machine).
+* Recognize that a smart contract is a program that runs on the EVM.

 * Identify the different kinds of smart contracts and their top use cases.